 “A student wants to be aware of deadlines for each school that they are applying to,” Somero says.
 “Missing a deadline by a day at UNC, for instance, can cost a student $5,000 to $6,000 in free aid versus a parent loan or other types of student loans they have to take out to meet the need.
 So deadline dates are critical, and they can vary from school to school.
 So students want to ensure that they file before the priority deadline date.”

 But it’s not just institutional deadlines that parents and students should note.

-“Some states have early deadlines for state grant eligibility, and some schools may not be able to provide as generous a financial aid offer if the application is late,” says Brad Lindberg, assistant vice president of enrollment and administrative services at Grinnell College in Iowa.
+“Some states have early deadlines for state grant eligibility, and some schools may not be able to provide as generous a financial aid offer if the application is late,” says Brad Lindberg, assistant vice president of institutional initiatives and enrollment at Grinnell College in Iowa.
 “Getting organized about the deadlines and the application requirements is truly the first step in any application process.”